-We obtained management's assessment on whether there is any indication that deferred exploration costs may be impaired.
-We reviewed the summary of the status of each exploration project as of December 31, 2019, as certified by the Group's technical group head, and compared it with the disclosures submitted to regulatory agencies.
-We reviewed contracts and agreements, and budget for exploration and development costs.
+We obtained management's assessment whether there is any indication that deferred exploration costs may be impaired.
+We reviewed the summary of the status of each exploration project as at December 31, 2019, as certified by the Group's technical group head, and compared it with the disclosures submitted to regulatory agencies.
+We reviewed contracts and agreements, and budget for exploration costs.
 We inspected the licenses/permits of each exploration project to determine that the period for which the Group has the right to explore in the specific area has not expired, will not expire in the near future, and will be renewed accordingly.
-We also inquired about the existing concession areas that are expected to be abandoned or any exploration activities that are planned to be discontinued in those areas.
+We also inquired about the existing contract areas that are expected to be abandoned or where any exploration activities are planned to be discontinued.